 Through these set of equations, I coded out a model with adjustable settings to extract performance data such as power generation (Equation 27), turbine mechanical (Equation 28) and ideal efficiency (Equation 29).
 Additionally, I respecified/converted several terms into engineering comprehensible expressions as to replicate setups such as that in practical settings.

 Since most calculations would involve many variables, I have set a flowParameters class which consists of rotor discs specifications, disc RPM, mass flow rates and so on, essentially defining the whole turbine design aspect.
 Such means was specifically chosen not just due to better user readability, but also simplifying functional codes through instantiating design points, allowing quicker variables search and pinpointing.
-To solve the above ODEs, I first define an array of radial positions using Numpy, then applied a Scipy Odeint solver to solve the coupled set of ODEs through these discreet radial points.
+To solve the above ODEs, I first define an array of radial positions using Numpy, then applied a Scipy Odeint solver to solve the coupled set of ODEs through these discrete radial points.
 The final output will comprise of two columns worth of data, corresponding to the two ODEs’ solution respectively.
 Subsequently, these two solutions can be applied to calculate torque, power, efficiency and many other performance related results.
-Every obtained result were displayed in graphical format using Matplotlib library, with different plot configurations that can best represent the data points.
+Every obtained result was displayed in graphical format using Matplotlib library, with different plot configurations that can best represent the data points.
+Moving on from here, I first plotted out diagrams to validate the model results with that from the literature, then I incorporated additional design formulation to the code before running case simulations.
+Through the case simulations plots, I can choose an optimal design point basing on turbine performance and manufacturing feasibility, which will ultimately be relayed over to CAD modelling for this project.
+Additionally, I also used these tools to perform extra analysis that can be useful for future analysis or design plan.

 Volute Casing Modifications and Performance Optimisation